 Yesterday’s three-hour walking tour of Bairro Mafalala was a thought-provoking experience.
-I went with a new friend Kari, whom I met through a local tour group – Maputo a Pé.
-Kari is from Norway visiting Maputo and Mozambique for five months researching a university project.
-A student specializing in Social Anthropology, she arranged the tour through Iverca, a tourism, culture, and environment guild.
+I went with a new friend, Kari, whom I met through a local tour group – Maputo a Pé.
+Kari is from Norway visiting Maputo and Mozambique for five months while researching a university project.
+A student specializing in Social Anthropology, she arranged the tour through Iverca, a cultural and environmental tourist guild.

 Iverca Association